Click On A Question To View The Answer

 You should wear loose-fitting clothing to expose the area that we will be evaluating and treating.
 For example, if you have a knee problem, it is best to wear shorts.
 For a shoulder problem, a tank top is a good choice.
 For low back problems, wear a loose-fitting shirt and pants, again so we can perform a thorough examination.

-How long are the treatment sessions?
+How long will each treatment last?

 How many visits will I need?